Battle of Puketutu: Puketutu

+The pā was enclosed by two, and in some places, three lines of palisade, each 3 m high and made up of tree trunks dug about 1.22 m into the ground.
+The innermost palisade of close set posts had a large stone breastwork on the inside, and trench firing positions, wide enough for a person, dug all round the outside.
+A second palisade of close set posts was present on two sides.
+The outermost palisade, of smaller 255 mm diameter posts, supported the pekerangi or ball-proof screen of flax, set above the ground to enable a view of the enemy at that level.
+Huts and buildings within the pā were roofed in green flax as means of fire prevention.
+Bastions enabled fire to be directed along its sides.
+Heke also had a 6-pounder cannon within the pā.

 The pā was still under construction although the northern, western and eastern sides were largely complete.
 Only the southern side was unfinished, consisting of little more than a fence.
 The departure of some of Heke's warriors as the British approached affected the progress of the work on the pā.
 According to historian James Belich, it is also likely that Nene's skirmishing efforts during April took manpower away from the building of the pās defences and slowed its completion.
 In terms of weaponry, in the 1840s, Māori warriors had a variety of traditional close combat weapons available to them: taiaha (striking staffs) and mere or patu (war clubs).
 Some also had muskets or shotguns, either acquired from the battlefield or purchased from traders.